The D.A.'s Man

 The D.A.'s Man is an American television crime drama, produced by Jack Webb, that aired on NBC from January 3, 1959, to August 29, 1959.

 Premise

 The central character, who went by the single name Shannon, was a private detective who worked for the Manhattan district attorney.
+Shannon's assignments were given to him by Assistant District Attorney Al Bonacorsi, who also narrated the series.
+Also seen frequently was Frank LaValle, who worked with Bonacorsi.
 Topics that Shannon investigated included hijacking rings, narcotics, prostitution, and other illegal activities that provided money to the underworld.
 His investigations led him to use "a variety of guises to ferret out criminals".

-Shannon was not allowed to carry a gun or identification of any kind, and police were not aware of his position.
+Shannon was not allowed to carry a gun or identification of any kind, and police were often not aware of his position.